influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/tick/syntax.md

 var my_node = stream
 ```

-Variables are immutable and cannot be reassigned new values later on in the script, though they can be passed into methods.
+Variables are immutable and cannot be reassigned new values later on in the script, though they can be used in other declarations and can be passed into methods.

 ### Literal values